alaur-c-ent/seafloor-pressure-A0A/README.md

 Users are responsible for validating results obtained with these tools.

-This work was carried out during a postdoctoral (A.T.E.R) position at La Rochelle Université, in collaboration with researchers from LIENS, the University of Tasmania, and RBR Ltd. (Canada).
+---
+## Authorship and Contributions

+This repository is maintained by Angèle Laurent and gathers codes developed during her work as post-doct (A.T.E.R) at Université de La Rochelle/LIENSs (UMR 7266) and subsequent research activities.

+The present workflow results from both original developments and the integration/adaptation of previous codes and methods developed within the LIENSs :
-Initial developments in seafloor pressure data processing were initiated by Yann-Treden Tranchant during his PhD at La Rochelle Université and are further extended in this repository.
+- Initial methodological developments were initiated by Yann-Treden Tranchant during his PhD at La Rochelle Université.
+- Drift fitting least square method was developed with Alexandre Duvernay during his internship at La Rochelle Université.
+- Scientific supervision, methodological framing and validation were made by Laurent Testut (LIENS) and Valérie Ballu (LIENS).

 ---
 ## Data policy